Aarish13/QuotesApp/README.md

 # Motivational Quotes

 ### Steps to run
-1. Run `pip install -r requiremets.txt`.
+1. Run `pip install -r requiremets.txt` in a terminal from the flask folder.
 2. Run `python app.py` in a terminal in the background.
 The app depends on this python script for database queries
 3. Start the app in xcode and start using your motivational quotes